Ben Brereton Díaz: Chile

 After noticing he was half Chilean whilst playing Football Manager, a group of fans began a social media campaign to get Brereton Díaz picked for Chile.
 This was subsequently picked up by the national media and on 24 May 2021, Brereton Díaz was called up to the Chile squad for the first time by manager Martín Lasarte for the 2022 FIFA World Cup qualifiers against Argentina and Bolivia.
-He was subsequently included in Chile's squad for 2021 Copa América and on 14 June made his debut for Chile when he came off the bench against Argentina in a 1–1 draw.
+He was subsequently included in Chile's squad for the 2021 Copa América in Brazil, and on 14 June he made his debut as a substitute against Argentina in a 1–1 draw.
 On 18 June, he was handed his first start as he scored his first international goal for La Roja, against Bolivia in a 1–0 win.

+In Chile's failed 2022 World Cup qualification campaign, Brereton Díaz scored in consecutive home wins over Paraguay and Venezuela in October 2021.
+After the latter, he presented his shirt to former international and Real Madrid and Inter Milan striker Iván Zamorano.

+On 16 June 2023, Brereton Díaz scored his first international hat-trick, in a 5–0 friendly win over the Dominican Republic in Viña del Mar; it was his mother's first time watching him for her country, and the performance brought her to tears of joy.
+In March 2024, he was dropped by Chilean coach Ricardo Gareca due to his lack of Spanish language skills, but later in June he was called up for the 2024 Copa América.
+He played all three games as the team were eliminated as third place in their group in the United States.

 Personal life

 Brereton Díaz first started using the name Ben Brereton Díaz when he debuted for Chile, as Spanish names use both the father's surname and mother's surname.
 He then announced in July 2021 he would use the name at club level as well.
-Since playing for the national side, Brereton Díaz said he has been taking Spanish lessons three times a week and learning about the national anthem.
+Since playing for the national side, Brereton Díaz said he has been taking Spanish lessons three times a week and learning the national anthem.